sedaprotocol/seda-example-ops/README.md

 cargo xtask --help
 ```

 You will need to have run `bun install or cargo install-tools` to have the bun dependencies installed.
+To see the dependencies

 > [!NOTE]
 > All commands can also be run via `cargo run <command> <options>`.